rajesh15mhatre/pyspark/databricks-2.md

   - select yaml
   - Yaml file has all variables like VM, software to install like data brick CLI,  credential, branch name, code to delete existing files from release dire and paste new from latest branch
   - this file will get saved and repo
-  - We can write file types to ingnore in a file named .artifactignore
+  - We can write file types to ignore in a file named .artifactignore